 Were You Hurt in a Jackknife Accident?

-Our attorneys know how to take on the trucking companies
+Our truck accident attorneys know how to take on the trucking companies

 Semi-trucks always have the potential to be dangerous because of their sheer size and weight, and one of the most dangerous incidents involving a truck is jackknifing.
 When a truck spins out of control and forms the characteristic shape of a folding knife, smaller vehicles can suffer devastating damage, especially if they’re caught in the corner between the cab and trailer.
 People injured in such accidents have legal recourse – but the trucking companies fight hard to deny them full and fair compensation.